ncatlab/nlab-content/pages/3/2/6/2/2623/content.md

 But while [[path integral quantization]] for [[perturbative quantum field theory]] remains elusive, it has been shown that the (re-)normalized [[perturbative quantum field theory]] thus constructed via [[causal perturbation theory]] is, at least under favorable circumstances, equivalently the ([[Fedosov deformation quantization|Fedosov]]) [[formal deformation quantization]] of the [[covariant phase space]] induced by the given interacting [[Lagrangian density]] ([Collini 16](#Collini16)).
 This identifies the (re-)normalization freedom with the usual freedom in choosing [[formal deformation quantization]].

 This also suggest that the construction of the full [[non-perturbative quantum field theory]] ought to be given by a [[strict deformation quantization]] of the [[covariant phase space]].
 But presently no example of such for non-trivial interaction in [[spacetime]] [[dimension]] $\geq 4$ is known.
 In particular the [[phenomenology|phenomenologically]] interesting case of a complete construction of interacting field theories on 4-dimensional spacetimes is presently unknown.
-For the case of [[Yang-Mills theory]] this open problem is one of the "Millenium Problems" (see at _[[quantization of Yang-Mills theory]]_).
+For the case of [[Yang-Mills theory]] this open problem is one of the "Millennium Problems" (see at _[[quantization of Yang-Mills theory]]_).

 The following is taken from _[[geometry of physics -- A first idea of quantum field theory]]_.
 See there for more backround.